 IP Policy often encourages staff to protect appropriate IP, so a decision in collaboration with line management is advised.

 An abstract written for a conference paper may include information on a potentially patentable invention.
 Will submission of the abstract be a problem for lodging a patent application?

 Sending in an abstract to any conference or public seminar is considered a public disclosure which should be avoided if there is a possibility of patenting an invention.
-In the first instance contact REDI which is available for advice on the options.
+In the first instance, contact us for advice on the options.
 These may vary from small changes in the abstract to an urgent provisional patent filing.

 A group of higher degree students are about to give a seminar on their research work to an industry group.
 Will they be giving away their IP?

 Higher degree students at Australian universities generally own their IP.
 Disclosure to the public, whether industry or not, will affect their opportunities to protect IP.

 If potentially protectable (commercial) topics cannot be reasonably left out of the talk, then non-disclosure agreements (NDAs) need to be signed by the industry people.
 This is not an unusual situation and should not provide a problem.
 Research Services can generally provide the NDA paperwork.
 It is preferable to give as much notice as possible to set up the paperwork.